50 years since UK warning, smoking still big killer

 He said the government should also extend smoke-free policies to parks and other public areas, and provide legal protection for children against smoke in cars and houses.
 He also called for plain cigarette packaging to remove branding.

-Three of the world's four largest tobacco firms, Philip Morris International, British American Tobacco and Imperial Tobacco are fighting that move in Australia's High Court.
+Three of the world's four largest tobacco firms, Philip Morris International, British American Tobacco and Imperial Tobacco are fighting that move in Australia's High Court..
+(Reporting by Kate Kelland, editing by xxxxxx)

+* TRADE DESK INC - ANNOUNCED LAUNCH OF A FOLLOW-ON OFFERING OF 5 MILLION SHARES OF CLASS A COMMON STOCK BY CERTAIN SELLING STOCKHOLDERS Source text for Eikon: Further company coverage:

+* General Dynamics wins $155 million enterprise communications contract from Defense Intelligence Agency Source text for Eikon: Further company coverage: